Mobile App Marketing – The Ultimate Guide for Beginners

 2. Distribution Channels

 Where will users get your app?
-Is it through Apple’s App Store, Google Playstore, or your website?
-Which specific platforms will it be compatible with?
+Is it through Apple’s App Store, Google Play Store, social media, or your website?

 3. Revenue Model

 Mark Zuckerberg understood his site’s purpose and projected growth.
-That’s how he was able to resist persistent pressure to sell it to bigger establishments, even at a time when he had no solid monetization model.
+That’s how he was able to resist persistent pressure to sell it to bigger brands, even at a time when he had no solid monetization model.

-Effective Mobile App Marketing Strategies:
+6 Effective Mobile App Marketing Strategies:

+#1.
 Make Your App Discoverable Everywhere

 Although they are correlated, they are two separate concepts.
-While distribution deals with specific platforms that host your app, discoverability is entirely about platforms that create awareness about your app.
+While distribution deals with the specific platforms that host your app, discoverability is all about app promotion and the platforms that create awareness about your mobile app.

-Choose Most Popular Keywords
+#2.
+Choose The Most Popular Keywords

-Focus on Your App’s Value
+#3.
+Focus Your App Marketing On The App’s Value

 Facebook and LinkedIn are both social media networks.
 But there’s a reason why Facebook consistently markets itself with the slogan “Facebook helps you connect and share with the people in your life”, while LinkedIn goes with “Be great at what you do”.